sidechained/Dekrispator_v2/README.md

 }
 ```

-And further down in the same file we can see what parameters they control (some lines have been omitted for clarity):
+In addition, further down in the same file we can see what parameters they control (some lines have been omitted here for clarity):

 ```
 void buildUserInterfacemydsp(mydsp* dsp, UIGlue* ui_interface) {